SWPhantom/Rainus/README.md

 * Perfboards/PCBs/etc
 JLCPCB-manufactured PCBs to mount our breakout boards on.

-This is a collaboration with [George](https://github.com/kxygk), in order to help with his Monsoons PhD research in Thailand.
+This is a collaboration with [George](https://github.com/kxygk), in order to help with his Monsoon PhD research in Thailand.